Can you believe that it’s that time of year… again…

 While it’s possible to do emergency nursing home planning, much more can be done by planning in advance.

-If you have left your IRAs to one or more children or grandchildren and those heirs are currently the direct and outright beneficiaries, it’s definitely time to consider using IRA trusts under your will and trust when your IRA assets exceed $200,000.00 or $300,000.00 per child/beneficiary.
+How do you get this?
+Well, if you did your will or trust with us since 2020, you probably already have it.
+But if you left your IRAs directly to one or more children or grandchildren and those heirs are currently the direct and outright beneficiaries, it’s definitely time to consider using IRA trusts under your will and trust when your IRA assets exceed $200,000.00 or $300,000.00 per child/beneficiary.

 These trusts can help to give back the protection that the Supreme Court took away AND can protect your hard earned IRA assets for your children or grandchildren to grow for their own retirements.
 If you need one of these trusts to protect your heirs from losing an inherited IRA to a lawsuit or divorce, please call to schedule a consultation.